mohamedkhalil-elloumi/projet-Spring-and-microservices/README.md

 we created also the necessary APIs in order to make a communication between the front and back End.

-The front application runs on the port 3000 and it is written using Reactjs.
-In order to run in just Open the terminal in the folder and type
+The front application runs on the **port 3000** and it is written using Reactjs.
+In order to **run it** just: Open the terminal in the folder and type

 ```
 npm install